-Unbeknown to most passengers are a set of crew bunks tucked away in the front of the airplane.
-Either located above or sometimes below the first class cabin can be either a pair or more crew bunks.
+Unbeknown to most passengers is a set of crew bunks tucked away in the front of the airplane.
+Either located above or sometimes below the first-class cabin can be either a pair or more crew bunks.

-By allowing crews to rest it maintains the highest levels of saftey and service and these bunks can only be fitted into the large wide-body airplanes.
+By allowing crews to rest it maintains the highest levels of safety and service and these bunks can only be fitted into the large wide-body airplanes.

 Popular Wide-Body Aircraft